bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 formats, all the keys MUST be the same.
 The key presented in this field MUST be the key used to sign the request.

+proof
+: The form of proof that the RC will use when
+    presenting the key to the AS.
+The valid values of this field and the processing requirements for each are detailed in
+    {{binding-keys}}.
+This field is REQUIRED.

 jwk
 : Value of the public key as a JSON Web Key.
 MUST
             contain an "alg" field which is used to validate the signature.